ecmwf-ifs/ecrad/README.md

 The subdirectories are as follows:

-- `radiation` - the ecRad souce code; the `radiation/CONVENTIONS` file lists the programming conventions for this part of the code
+- `radiation` - the ecRad souce code

 - `radsurf` - source code for radiative transfer in complex surfaces such as vegetation and urban areas - this is UNDER DEVELOPMENT